HQ20/contracts/contracts/drafts/issuance/README.md

 ```
 claim()
 ```
-Request from investor to claim `IssuanceToken`s
+Request from investor to claim `issuanceToken`s

 ---